How to care for Philodendrons

-Growing new plants from cuttings of philodendrons is an easy task.
-Simply cut a long stem off the Philodendron and place in water.
-You may need to pinch off a couple of leaves so that they are not submerged in the water.
+Growing new plants from cuttings of philodendrons is an easy task.Cut a long stem off the Philodendron plant where you can see a visible root or node.
+Place this cutting in water and remove any leaves that are submerged.
 Change the water every 4-5 days and check back in 2 weeks to see if the stem has formed roots.
-If so, this can now be repotted into a new pot.
+If so this can now be repotted into a new pot.
 Use a quality potting mix for best growth results.

 How often should you re-pot a Philodendron?